 MHA convenes meet to discuss modalities for census, NPR

-New Delhi, Jan 16 (PTI) The Union Home Ministry has convened a meeting on Friday to discuss the modalities for the 2020 Census and the National Population Register (NPR), officials said.
-Union minister of state for home Nityanand Rai will chair the meeting which will be attended by Union Home Secretary Ajay Bhalla, Chief Secretary and Census Directors of all states.
+The Union Home Ministry has convened a meeting on Friday to discuss the modalities for the 2020 Census and the National Population Register (NPR), officials said.
+Union Minister of State for Home Nityanand Rai will chair the meeting which will be attended by Union Home Secretary Ajay Bhalla and Chief Secretaries and Census Directors of all states.

-The meeting will discuss the modalities for the house listing phase of the census and NPR, to be carried out from April 1 to September 30, a home ministry official said.
-West Bengal Chief Minister Mamata Banerjee has already announced that her state will not take part in the meeting.
+The meeting will discuss the modalities for the houselisting phase of the census and the NPR, to be carried out from April 1 to September 30, a Home Ministry official said.
+West Bengal Chief Minister Mamata Banerjee has already announced that representatives from her state will not attend the meeting.

+A few state governments, including West Bengal, have declared that they will not participate in the NPR exercise now as it is a prelude to a country-wide National Register of Citizens (NRC).
+Officials said the objective of the NPR is to create a comprehensive identity database of every usual resident in the country.
+The database would contain demographic as well as biometric particulars, they said.

+The notification for the houselisting and NPR exercise came amid furore over the contentious Citizenship Amendment Act (CAA).
+The ministry officials said most states have notified provisions related to the NPR, which is a register of usual residents of the country.
+It is being prepared at the local (village/sub-town), subdistrict, district, state and national levels under provisions of the Citizenship Act, 1955 and the Citizenship (Registration of Citizens and Issue of National Identity Cards) Rules, 2003.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)